jgigliotti38/learning/Python/README.md

-# cube.py
+# Python Learning
-Python Program to perfect a draft cube base on numerical inputs
+Repository that contains learning python code
+Used for learning purposes